 Does the Windfall Elimination Provision affect Survivor Benefits?

 The laws and exceptions surrounding Social Security benefits and the WEP especially are complicated.
 You can talk to an experienced disability attorney for free and get answers that only apply to you.
-They’ll help you determine the WEP deductions will be made from your benefits.
+They’ll help you determine any WEP deductions from your benefits that may apply.
 They’ll also help with questions regarding survivor benefits.